 The trade-off for a longer term with a refinance loan is that you will likely pay more in interest over the life of the loan.
 However, reputable lenders won't penalize you for paying extra whenever you wish, which will reduce overall interest costs.
 You may feel like a longer-term loan, which doesn't require high monthly payments and allows for extra payments at any time, provides a financial safety net.

-If you'd like to see how repaying at a lower rate or with a different repayment term can impact your overall costs and monthly payment, or if you want to learn more about the benefit implications of refinancing federal loans into a new private loan, check out our Beginner's Guide to Student Loan Refinance.
+If you'd like to see how repaying at a lower rate or with a different repayment term can impact your overall costs and monthly payment, use our student loan refinance calculator to see details on our Reset Refinance Loan.

 Keep in mind: Refinance loans with shorter term lengths typically provide the lowest rates that you see advertised.
 But even loans with longer terms often have rates lower than federal PLUS loan rates.